Japan elects new PM, may be ruling party's last chance

 Noda now appears ready to reach out to Ozawa's backers.

-Noda also tapped former Foreign Minister Seiji Maehara for the party's policy chief post.
-Maehara ran against Noda in the first round of the DPJ's leadership election, but backed him in the run-off.

-But despite hopes that Noda might fare better than his five predecessors, none of whom has lasted much more than a year, many pundits are already predicting his political demise.
+But despite hopes that Noda might fare better than his past five predecessors, none of whom have lasted much more than a year, many pundits are already predicting his political demise.

 "These present a very high hurdle for anyone who wants to stay in office.
 Noda is rather more likeable and less tainted ... but how long he will last, I don't know."

-(Additional reporting by Shinichi Saoshiro, Tetsushi Kajimoto and Kiyoshi Takenaka in Tokyo and Lucy Hornby in Beijing; Editing by Nick Macfie)
+(Additional reporting by Shinichi Saoshiro and Tetsushi Kajimoto in Tokyo and Lucy Hornby in Beijing; Editing by Raju Gopalakrishnan)